microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Mapped Types.md

 type ReadOnlyPerson = ReadOnly<Person>;
 //   ^?

-// These types can also be composed, so if you want an immutable partial Person you can do this: type ReadOnlyPartialPerson = ReadOnly<Partial<Person>>;
+// These types can also be composed, so if you want an immutable incomplete Person you can do this: type ReadOnlyIncompletePerson = ReadOnly<Incomplete<Person>>;
 //   ^?
 // ...or:
-type PartialReadOnlyPerson = Partial<ReadOnly<Person>>;
+type IncompleteReadOnlyPerson = Incomplete<ReadOnly<Person>>;
 //   ^?

-// Note that in this particular case `ReadOnlyPartialPerson` and `PartialReadOnlyPerson` are equivalent, but this is not universally true.
+// Note that in this particular case `ReadOnlyIncompletePerson` and `IncompleteReadOnlyPerson` are equivalent, but this is not universally true.
 // For example, `ReadOnly<Persisted<Person>>` is distinct from `Persisted<ReadOnly<Person>`.

 type ReadOnlyPersistedPerson = ReadOnly<Persisted<Person>>;